Planned Giving News

 Federal estate and gift tax update

-At the beginning of the year, a large measure of stability returned to the realm of federal gift and estate taxes.
-Those who were anxious that the estate and gift tax exemption would revert back to $1 million need no longer worry.
-The American Taxpayer Relief Act of 2012 set the unified estate and gift tax exemption at $5 million - which was indexed for inflation at $5.25 million for 2013, increasing to $5.34 million in 2014.
-The "top tax rate" rose from 35% to 40%, thus the estate tax charitable deduction has become an even more powerful incentive for those with large estates.
-Even more significant, the estate and gift tax laws have become more "permanent," creating a clearer path for estate planning.
+In 2013, a large measure of stability returned to the realm of federal gift and estate taxes.
+The American Taxpayer Relief Act of 2012 set the unified estate and gift tax exemption at $5 million - which was indexed for inflation at $5.25 million for 2013 and now $5.34 million for 2014.
+The "top tax rate" is currently 40%, thus the estate tax charitable deduction has become an even more powerful incentive for those with large estates.

 Low interest rates and the charitable lead trust